 Criminal Defense FAQ

-Am I required to allow law enforcement to search my house or my car?
+Is law enforcement allowed to search my house or car?

 Are the police required to read my rights when I'm arrested?

 No. Law enforcement officers are not legally required to "read your rights" at the time of your arrest.
 The Miranda warning is only required if law enforcement plans on using your statements against you in court.
 Additionally, the warning is only required if you are in police custody.
 If the police want to ask you questions that might elicit incriminating answers, they will probably read the Miranda warning just to be safe.
 Consult a criminal defense attorney before speaking with law enforcement so you can be safe.

 What happens if the police ask for a statement and I refuse?
 Will I be arrested for refusing to cooperate?

 You cannot be arrested or charged with a crime for exercising your right to remain silent.
 The Fifth Amendment allows you to remain silent and avoid giving testimony against yourself.
 If a police officer tries to intimidate you into waiving your rights, do not believe them and insist on speaking with a lawyer as soon as possible.
 Judges cannot set a high bail for not cooperating with law enforcement, but some officers try to make you think that you are required to give a statement.
 In reality, officers may try to scare you into making a statement so that it will be easier to obtain a conviction later.